Quantum-Inspired Hierarchy for Rank-Constrained Optimization: Continuous rank from inherent symmetry

 \section{Continuous rank from inherent symmetry}

 In the following, we consider the second level of the hierarchy, i.e., $N=2$.
 As described in Sec.~\ref{ssec:globalsym}, the corresponding SDPs can be simplified to Eqs.~\eqref{eq:s2T}~and~\eqref{eq:s2Tr} for the complex and real cases, respectively.
 Here, the parameter $k$, that constrains the rank in the rank-constrained SDP in Eq.~\eqref{eq:SDPRank}, in principle, does not need to be an integer.
 Indeed, the following observations show that it is not unreasonable to consider this, in some sense, continuous rank. \begin{observation} A feasible point $\Phi_{A_1B_1} = k^2 \Phi_I + k \Phi_V$ of the SDP in Eq.~\eqref{eq:s2T} with parameter $k \ge 1$ is also a feasible point $\Phi_{A_1B_1} = k'^2 \Phi_I' + k' \Phi_V' $ of the SDP with parameter $k' \ge k$. \end{observation} \begin{proof} The observation is trivial when $k'=k$.
 In the following, we assume that $k'>k\ge 1$.
-Let $\Phi'_I=a\Phi_I+b\Phi_V$, then the relations that $\Phi_V=V\Phi_I$, $\Phi'_V=V\Phi'_I$, and $k^2\Phi_I+k\Phi_V=k'^2\Phi'_I+k'\Phi_V'$ can determine the coefficients $a$ and $b$, i.e.,
+From the relations that $\Phi_V=V\Phi_I$, $\Phi'_V=V\Phi'_I$, and $\Phi_{A_1B_1}=k^2\Phi_I+k\Phi_V=k'^2\Phi'_I+k'\Phi_V'$, one can obtain that